Yokomoko/esplora/README.md

 docker build -t esplora .
 ```

-## How to run the explorer for Bitcoin mainnet
+## How to run the explorer for Groestlcoin mainnet

 ```
 docker run -p 50001:50001 -p 8080:80 \